 Tank Capacity

-If there is a lot of work you need to do, naturally, it is advisable to have a bigger tank capacity, or else you will find yourself frequently stopping in the middle of your work, waiting for your compressor tank to refill.
+If there’s a lot of work you need to do, naturally, it’s best to have a bigger tank capacity.
+Otherwise you’ll find yourself having to stop constantly in the middle of nailing, waiting for your compressor tank to refill.

-But then again, a larger tank is more difficult to carry around, and in general is more expensive as well.
+But then again, a larger tank is more difficult to carry around, and is usually more expensive as well.

-Most compressors available in the market have a 1-8 gallon capacity.
-For operating nail guns, we recommend a sweet medium of 1-6 gallons.
+Most compressors currently available have a 1-8 gallon capacity.
+For operating nail guns, we recommend a sweet medium of 1-6 gallons

 If you plan on using smaller nail guns like a Brad Nailer for simple household tasks, a smaller tank may be sufficient.
 If you are a professional construction worker who regularly needs framing guns to work, then you will likely be needing a much larger tank.